Entrance to Lisbon airport's metro station

 Taxis line up immediately outside the arrivals exit 24 hours a day.
 Because rides to downtown cost just between 12 and 15 euros (even with the luggage surcharge added to the final fare), it's one of the most popular transportation choices.
 To avoid being overcharged by an unscrupulous driver, make sure the meter is switched on and ask for a receipt ("fatura").
 Most older taxi drivers in Lisbon do not speak English, so you may want to write down the address of your destination or the name of your hotel.
 Ridesharing drivers tend to be younger and to speak some English.

 A ride to the city center may take between 15 and 20 minutes, depending on traffic.
-Although taxis within Lisbon are quite inexpensive when compared with other major European cities, they’re not recommended for destinations outside the city, as they do become quite expensive.
+Although taxis within Lisbon are quite inexpensive when compared to other major European cities, they’re not recommended for destinations outside the city, as they do become quite expensive.
 In those cases, a pre-booked transfer is a better option.

 Uber and Ridesharing from Lisbon Airport